AcuPinchure/MySite/README.md

         echo press Enter
         read reply
         ```
+    * Run django dev server, locate to `/bot/login/`, login as the user you created.
+    * Go to `Service Config (/bot/config/)`, adjust the post interval with desired value and activate the service (you may also set the interval and activate using django management shell).
     * Now you have your own bot service, for adding new image in the future, just add image to `ImportQueue/<Your account image folder name>/` and run `import_img` command again
 ### Data collection API
-The repository currently does not include data collection function due to Twitter removing free access to Twitter API v1, but you may use the data collection API in this project to send collected data to the database.
+The repository currently does not include data collection service due to Twitter removing free access to Twitter API v1, but you may use the data collection API provided by the app to send collected data to the database and view graphical statistics in `/bot/stats/`.
 1. Followers data collection
-    * Setup your own data collection service, once you get the followers data, make a POST request to `/bot/api/followers/set` with the following request body, the API will auto insert data_time to the database:
+    * Setup your own data collection service, once you get the followers data, make a POST request to `/bot/api/followers/set` with the following request header and body, the API will auto insert data_time to the database:
-    ```
+    ```json
+    // body
     {
         "seiyuu": "<The account screen name>",
         "followers": "<The number of followers in integer>" }
     ```
 2. Tweet data collection
-    * Make a GET request from this endpoint: `http://<the host name you specify in settings_local.LOCAL_HOSTS>/bot/api/tweet/noData/` to get the tweet id list that does not have data collected, you need to pass `limit` param as the limited number of posts, suggest `limit=12` every hour.
+    * Make a GET request from this endpoint: `http://<the host name you specify in settings_local.LOCAL_HOSTS>/bot/api/tweet/noData/` to get the tweet id list that does not have data collected, you need to pass `?limit=` param as the limited number of posts (to avoid Twitter API throttling).
 The API will response the following data:
-    ```
+    ```json
     [
         {
             "id": <tweet_id in integer>,